avetica/moodle-availability_coursepayment/README.md

 See version control for the complete history.
 Major changes in this version will be listed below.

+2020010200 - Moodle 3.8 support implemented.

-- 2018081600 Implementation of the privacy null provider
+2018081600 - Implementation of the privacy null provider

-- 2017083100 Add support for payment standalone page
+2017083100 - Add support for payment standalone page